.357 Magnum

-The .357 Smith & Wesson Magnum, .357 S&W Magnum, .357 Magnum, or 9×33mmR is a smokeless powder cartridge with a 0.357 in bullet diameter.
+The .357 Smith & Wesson Magnum, .357 S&W Magnum, .357 Magnum, or 9×33mmR is a rimmed, smokeless powder cartridge with a 0.357 in bullet diameter.
 It was created by Elmer Keith, Phillip B. Sharpe, and Douglas B. Wesson of firearm manufacturers Smith & Wesson and Winchester.
 The .357 Magnum cartridge is notable for its highly effective terminal ballistics.

 The .357 Magnum cartridge is a magnum cartridge based on Smith & Wesson's earlier .38 Special cartridge.
-It was introduced in 1935, and it has seen widespread usage.
+It was introduced in 1935 and has seen widespread use.